 Information as to which types of waste can be deposited in which type of container is available from local authorities via waste collection schedules and so called waste ABCs, in printed form and/or online.
 Such waste collection procedures are governed by local waste ordinances, which stipulate waste collection charges, among other things.

 Many different types of waste are collected in separate containers, which is a key precondition especially for the environmentally sound material recycling.
 This also allows to closed material cycles as far as possible, which makes a significant contribution to reduce primary raw materials use.

 In the 1990s, Germany established so called dual systems, which allow for separate collection recovery and disposal of product packaging close proximity to households.
-Dual-system use is governed by the Waste Management Act (Kreislaufwirtschaftsgesetz) and the Packaging Ordiance (Verpackungsverordnung).
+The obligation to commission a dual system with fulfilling the producer responsibility concerning waste management and the obligations of dual systems are governed by the Waste Management Act (Kreislaufwirtschaftsgesetz) or rather the Packaging Act (Verpackungsgesetz).

 Waste glass and paper are deposited in separate containers located either in residential neighborhoods, via depot containers or at recycling yards.
 The latter facilities allow for the proper disposal of a broad range of recyclables and problematic wastes (hazardous waste).
 The Waste Management Act (Kreislaufwirtschaftsgesetz) calls for separate collection of organic waste throughout Germany in the future (this is already done at the regional level).

 The 2005 Electrical and Electronic Equipment Act (Elektro- und Elektronikgerätegesetz), stipulates that electrical and electronic waste is to be collected separately from unsorted municipal waste.
 This allows for the recovery of valuable secondary raw materials such as metals, while also allowing for proper disposal of pollutants.